 Brushing should happen every day.
 Why?

-First check your dog for mats before brushing, and work them out with your fingers or your comb.
+For dogs with regular fur, first check your dog for mats before brushing, and work them out with your fingers or your comb.
 To brush fur, first brush it the way it grows naturally.
 Then very gently brush it backwards, against the grain you could say.
 This helps to get rid of dead hair underneath the coat.
 Next, brush it the correct way once again.
 Finish off the dog and pick up loose hair with a sticky roller or pantyhose held in your hand.

 The best commercial shampoo we've found is Mane & Tail (yes, for horses!).
-As a general rule, don't bathe a dog more than once a month or you'll dry the coat and skin out.
+As a general rule, don't bathe a dog with fur more than once a month or you'll dry the coat and skin out.
 If he gets muddy, just hose him off with warm water.

 Mixing an egg with your dog's food occasionally will keep his coat nice and shiny!
 Make sure there are no mats or tangles in his coat before you bathe, or they will only become worse!
 So brush, then bathe.
 Also, rinse out the shampoo completely from his coat to avoid itchy skin.